 The original Uncle Jo soft drink was a fruit punch sold in a brown bottle.

-Then it was Ida’s turn.
+Then it was Ida’s turn to have a soda pop named after her.
 The Aunt Ida flavor was made with a lemon-lime extract from Armour and Company.

 Other Uncle Jo flavors were Cola, Texas Cola, Red Rock Cola, and Sugar Cane (a cream soda).